The Crundale Downs & Great Stour River

 - Carry on, along an undulating grassy path, your direction 150°, keeping the hillside on your right.
 In 165 metres go through a metal kissing gate, to follow the NDW arrow, with a fence on your left-hand side, your direction now 145 °.

 - In 250 metres leave the North Downs Way [!] to go through a metal kissing gate on your left, marked with a yellow circular walk arrow, to cross a field on an indistinct path, your direction 80°.
-In 110 metres go through a metal kissing gate to the left of a metal fieldgate to go down into a wood on a footpath used by horses, your direction 135°.
+In 110 metres go through a metal kissing gate to the left of a metal fieldgate to go down into a wood on a footpath, your direction 135°.

 - In 115 metres, at the other end of the wood and at the bottom of the slope, go straight on with the edge of the wood now on your right-hand side and Coombe Manor ahead on your left-hand side, initially downhill.